Massachusetts Naval Militia

-The flotilla utilized 25 vessels over the course of the war, acting in various roles such as prison ships, dispatch vessels, and combat cruisers.
-Its most infamous engagement was the 1779 Penobscot Expedition, in which not only all of its vessels were destroyed, but also those of privateers hired to assist in the expedition.
+The Massachusetts State Navy was the state navy of Massachusetts during the American Revolutionary War.
+It was founded on December 29, 1775 to defend the state's commerce and coastal communities along with engaging in offensive operations against British forces and merchant ships.
+The state navy acquired 25 vessels over the course of the war, which were used in varying roles such as cruisers, prison ships and dispatch boats.
+Its most prominent engagement was the 1779 Penobscot Expedition, during which the state navy was entirely destroyed.
+The Massachusetts State Navy was disbanded on June 4, 1783 when its last ship was sold.

-It was later activated for the War of 1812 and the Spanish–American War.

-As under 10 U.S. Code §7851 naval militias form part of the United States organized militia and therefore are considered as such, any action to reactivate one of the nation's historic naval militia forces falls either on the Governor of Massachusetts or by legislative action of the chambers of the Massachusetts General Court.
+During the War of 1812, the state navy was raised again in 1812 to perform the same actions as it had done during the Revolutionary War before being disbanded in 1815 with the war's end.
+The Massachusetts Naval Militia was raised in 1898 to assist the United States Navy and defend Massachusetts, but saw no action before being disbanded in the same year.
+Under 10 U.S. Code §7851, naval militias form part of the United States militia and therefore are considered as such.
+Any attempt to reactivate a naval militia in Massachusetts must be done either by the governor of Massachusetts or the Massachusetts General Court.

 Authorization

-Following the outbreak of the American Revolutionary War with the Battles of Lexington and Concord in April 1775, the Massachusetts Provincial Congress, which effectively controlled the Province of Massachusetts Bay, began discussing the need for naval defenses against raids and punitive actions by the British Royal Navy against coastal communities in the province.
+Following the outbreak of the American Revolutionary War with the Battles of Lexington and Concord in April 1775, the Massachusetts Provincial Congress, which effectively controlled the Province of Massachusetts Bay, began discussing the need for naval defenses against attacks by the Royal Navy against coastal communities in the province.
 A committee set up for the purpose on June 7 submitted a report on June 12 recommending the outfitting of at least six vessels, mounting up to fourteen guns, that would be managed by the province's Committee of Safety.

 Further discussion was apparently delayed by the Battle of Bunker Hill on June 17, and was not taken up again until August.
 In the interim, the Provincial Congress was replaced by the Massachusetts Great and General Court as the province's legislative body, with a council acting as the executive.
-It received a petition in August from the town of Machias in the District of Maine (now the state of Maine) for protection and relief following the June Battle of Machias, in which a British sloop-of-war was seized, and the capture in July of two more British ships.
+It received a petition in August from the town of Machias in the District of Maine (now the state of Maine) for protection and relief following the June Battle of Machias, in which a British sloop-of-war was captured, and the capture in July of two more British ships.
 The legislature responded by officially adopting Machias Liberty and Diligence, appointing Jeremiah O'Brien their commander, with authorization to hire up to thirty seamen.
 These two ships served the state until October 1776.

 On November 1, the Massachusetts legislature enacted a law authorizing the issuance of letters of marque, as well as the creation of admiralty courts for judging naval disputes and the disposition of captured prize ships and cargo.
 On February 7, 1776, it enacted a law authorizing the construction of ten sloops, to carry fourteen to sixteen guns each, and approved £10,000 for their construction.